alexeyput/andr-devops/homework8/readme.md

 - aws credentials configured

 ## Terraform template
-You can use terraform template to create a EBS Volume and a set (3 by default) of its's snapshots.
+You can use terraform template to create an EBS Volume and a set (3 by default) of it's snapshots.

 ```
  Terraform init